Bolton Rifles: Pioneers

 The division remained in quiet sectors during the German spring offensive, but the 5th Loyals were moved about frequently on different pioneer tasks, suffering a trickle of casualties as a result.
 Once the Allied Hundred Days Offensive was under way, the pioneers were distributed by companies to follow closely behind the advancing troops and improve the roads in the forward area.
 On 27 September the 57th Division forced the line of the Canal du Nord.
 170th Brigade's attack was led by the pioneers of the 5th Loyals, with two companies of 2/4th Loyals in support for mopping-up and then defending the captured ground.
 On 9 October the 5th Loyals were among the first troops to liberate the town of Cambrai.
 Again, they were among the first British troops to enter Lille, and afterwards the battalion provided a Guard of honour for President Georges Clemenceau when he visited the city on 16 October.
 The battalion was at Tournai when the Armistice with Germany was signed.

 After hostilities ceased, the battalion was assigned to 171st Bde, clearing and evacuating stores in the Arras area, where demobilisation began in January 1919.
 By the end of March the units had been reduced to cadres and the last left France in June.
+5th Loyals was disembodied on 25 June.